Spectral Sequences in String Topology: Introduction

-We get these theorems as corollaries from the existence of two kinds of Gysin morphisms (i.e. ''wrong-way maps'') of spectral sequences, which may be of independent interest and lie at the technical heart of this paper. { {\ref{ib}} \begin{thm}[Intersection on the Base] Let $\xi$ be a fibre bundle with a finite-dimensional manifold $B$ as base and fibre $F$ and let $A\subset B$ be a closed submanifold of codimension $d$ with $h_*$-oriented normal bundle.
-Then there is a morphism $s_B(A)$ of convergent spectral sequences of bidegree $(-d,0)$ between the Serre spectral sequences $\EE(\xi)$ and $\EE(\xi|_A)$ which induces the usual Gysin morphism $H_p(B; \mathfrak{h}_q(F))\to H_{p-d}(A; \mathfrak{h}_q(F))$ on $E^2$.\end{thm}} { {\ref{if1}} \begin{thm}[Intersection in the Fibre]Let $\xi = (F\to E\to B)$ be a smooth fibre bundle with base a finite-dimensional manifold and fibre a Hilbert manifold and let $\xi_0 = (F_0\to E_0\to B)$ be a subbundle of constant codimension $d$ with $h_*$-oriented normal bundle.
-Then there is a morphism $s_F(E_0)$ of convergent spectral sequences of bidegree $(0,-d)$ between the Serre spectral sequences $\EE(\xi)$ and $\EE(\xi_0)$ which induces the usual Gysin morphism on $E^2$ and converges to the Gysin morphism in the homology of the total spaces.\end{thm}}
+We get these theorems as corollaries from the existence of two kinds of Gysin morphisms (i.e. ''wrong-way maps'') of spectral sequences, which may be of independent interest and lie at the technical heart of this paper. { {\ref{ib}} \begin{thm}[Intersection on the base] Let $\xi$ be a fiber bundle with a finite-dimensional manifold $B$ as base and fiber $F$ and let $A\subset B$ be a closed submanifold of codimension $d$ with $h_*$--oriented normal bundle.
+Then there is a morphism $s_B(A)$ of convergent spectral sequences of bidegree $(-d,0)$ between the Serre spectral sequences $\EE(\xi)$ and $\EE(\xi|_A)$ which induces the usual Gysin morphism $H_p(B; \mathfrak{h}_q(F))\to H_{p-d}(A; \mathfrak{h}_q(F))$ on $E^2$.
+Furthermore, it converges to the Gysin morphism in the homology of the total spaces.\end{thm}} { {\ref{if1}} \begin{thm}[Intersection in the fiber]Let $\xi = (F\to E\to B)$ be a smooth fiber bundle with base a finite-dimensional manifold and fiber a Hilbert manifold, $\xi' = (F'\to E'\xrightarrow{\pi'}B)$ an open subbundle, $\xi_0 = (F_0\to E_0\to B)$ be a subbundle of constant codimension $d$ with $h_*$--oriented normal bundle and $\xi'_0 = (F_0'\to E_0' \to B)$ be the intersection of the two subbundles.
+Then there is a morphism $s_F(E_0)$ of convergent spectral sequences of bidegree $(0,-d)$ between $\EE(\xi, \xi')$ and $\EE(\xi_0, \xi'_0)$.
+This induces the usual Gysin morphism $H_p(B; \mathfrak{h}_q(F, F'))\to H_p(B; \mathfrak{h}_{q-d}(F_0, F'_0)))$ on $E^2$.
+Furthermore, it converges to the Gysin morphism in the homology of the total spaces.\end{thm}}

-The proofs of these results use Jakob's bordism-like description of an arbitrary homology theory, which was introduced into string topology by Chataur in \cite{Cha}.
+The proofs of these results use Jakob's bordism-like description of an arbitrary homology theory, which was introduced into string topology by Chataur in \cite{chataur2005bordism}.
 Both results can be generalized to suitable Hilbert manifolds as base.

 As in every mathematical discipline, it is crucial to compute and understand examples to fill the abstract definitions with life.
-First, we want to compute the Chas-Sullivan product for a certain class of sphere bundles over spheres by rational homotopy theory.
+First, we want to compute the Chas--Sullivan product for a certain class of sphere bundles over spheres by rational homotopy theory.
 Then, we give explicit manifold generators for the singular homologies of the free loop spaces of spheres and projective spaces and use this informations to do computations in complex and oriented bordism and in Landweber exact theories.
-We get complete answers in the case of odd-dimensional spheres. \\
+We get complete answers in the case of odd-dimensional spheres.
+At last, we do a sample computation for the Goresky--Hingston coproduct. \\